dimitargrozdanov2/Financial-Portfolio/README.md

 # Further information
-Automapper and Mediator are going commercial : https://www.jimmybogard.com/automapper-and-mediatr-going-commercial/ For that reason the alternatives in the project are
+Automapper and Mediator are going commercial : https://www.jimmybogard.com/automapper-and-mediatr-going-commercial/

+For that reason  alternatives libraries were used in the project are
 * Mapster : https://medium.com/@eslamhelmy523/%EF%B8%8F-automapper-goes-commercial-heres-your-best-alternative-6333f38ac46a
 * Litebus:  https://medium.com/@litenova/litebus-why-i-built-a-cqs-first-alternative-to-mediatr-52b9d8f7932f